nestauk/ojd_daps_skills/ojd_daps_skills/pipeline/evaluation/README.md

 This approach compares a list of ESCO skills with a list of extracted OJO skills per occupation that is in both ESCO and OJO.
 In this instance, we are using a sample of 100,000 job adverts with extracted skills.

 To ensure that there are a reasonable amount of job adverts per ESCO occupation, we only examine occupations that have at least 100 job adverts associated to them.
-We also only compare skills that are mentioned in at least X% of job adverts per occupation, where X is 0.25 x the standard deviation above the skill percentage median (although this threshold can be modified) per occupation.
+We also only compare top skills in the 75% quartile or greater.

-The output is a .json where we report on the skills that are mentioned in at least X percent of OJO job adverts AND ESCO skills per occuption, skills mentioned in OJO but not ESCO, skills mentioned in ESCO but not OJO and % of ESCO skills in the skills mentioned in at least X% of OJO job adverts.
+The output is a .json where we report on the skills that are mentioned in at least X percent of OJO job adverts AND ESCO skills per occuption, skills mentioned in OJO but not ESCO, skills mentioned in ESCO but not OJO and % of top OJO skills mentioned in essential ESCO skills.

 To run the script: